Massage Tips for Lymph Drainage Therapy Sessions

 - If you are receiving Lymphatic Breast Massage please print and sign the consent form here.

-Consuming high doses of Vitamin C like those found in Camu Camu Powder, a fruit from the Amazon, can improve your detoxification and healing process after a Lymph Drainage Therapy Treatment and between sessions.
-Vitamin D, some herbs and other antioxidants can assist in the process.
+Consuming doses of "whole food" Vitamin C like those found in Camu Camu Powder, a fruit from the Amazon, can improve your detoxification and healing process after a Lymph Drainage Therapy Treatment and between sessions.
+Magnesium is often useful, along with some herbs and other antioxidants which may assist in the cleansing process.
 To find a practitioner who can help you decide what nutritional support you need here.

 Massage Tips During your Lymph Drainage session: